scivision/robust-optical-flow/README.rst

 Helper code used with `Michael Black's Robust optical flow code <http://cs.brown.edu/people/black/code.html>`_

-If you have interest in using Black's code with Matlab or Python, please start an issue and I can make this code more user friendly.
+If you have interest in using Black's code with Matlab/Octave or Python, please start an issue and I can make this code more user friendly.

 Install